WinstonZhang2008/BSE-Student-Portfolio/index.md

                     time.sleep(0.04)
                     stop()
                 elif (area<15250):
-                    #if it is somewhat in the middle and the ball isn't too far away, then it moves forward
+                    #if it is somewhat in the middle and the ball isn't too close, then it moves forward
                     print("forward")
                     forward()